kudobuilder/kuttl/test/README.md

 Or:

 * Go
-* kubebuilder

-## Downloading kubebuilder

-To setup kubebuilder, fetch the latest release from [Github](https://github.com/kubernetes-sigs/kubebuilder/releases) and extract `etcd` and `kube-apiserver` into `/usr/local/kubebuilder/bin/`.

 # Docker only

-If you don't want to install kubebuilder and other dependencies of KUTTL locally, you can build KUTTL and run the tests inside a Docker container.
+If you don't want to install Go and other dependencies of KUTTL locally, you can build KUTTL and run the tests inside a Docker container.

 To run tests inside a Docker container, you can just execute: